jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

-  (a) import any agricultural compound or medicine for release; or (b) manufacture an agricultural compound or medicine that is a hazardous substance otherwise in containment; or (c) release any agricultural compound or medicine from containment; or (d) use any agricultural compound or medicine in a manner that would contravene this Act or any regulations.
+  (a) import any agricultural compound or medicine for release; or (b) manufacture an agricultural compound or medicine that is a hazardous substance otherwise in containment; or (c) release any agricultural compound or medicine from containment; or (d) use any agricultural compound or medicine in a manner that would contravene this Act or any regulations or any EPA notice.
 (3) For the purposes of subsection (1),—
   (a) it does not matter whether the application is made or approved before or after the special emergency has been declared:
   (b) the applicant may import, release, or use the agricultural compound or medicine before the declaration of the special emergency has been notified or published in the Gazette.